Preparing Surfaces For Microcement

 Once cured, microcement is strong, anti-slip and has a good resistance to stains.
 You can treat it as you would a hard wood floor.

-Please ensure underfloor heating is turned off 48 hours before work is due to start & keep it off for the duration of the work.
+Unless directed otherwise, please ensure underfloor heating is turned off 48 hours before work is due to start & keep it off for the duration of the work.

 After applying the microcement, at least 48 hours should pass before the heating is gradually turned on (+5°C each day).